PostApproval/CTran_Work_SWE447/FinalProj/Proposal.md

 My final project may be a program where you are able to control different objects.
 I want it to be a program that can display different shapes with different textures.
 I want to implement an assortment of buttons that control different camera angles and rotate the scene around.
 I think this would be an interesting project because it would allow different types of lights and camera angles to be used.
+Will most likely be using three.js.

 Week 1: Learn how swapping between different views would work